ruzafa8/ruzafa8.github.io/README.md

-# Getting Started with Create React App
+# Portfolio developed with react

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Deploy information

+### Deploy branch
+There is an special branch `gh-pages` that contains the static files served by github pages.
+There is a command to perform the deployment there.

+### `npm run deploy`
+It will first call to predeploy script which will generate the build files and the CNAME file for the domain.
+Then it will be called the deploy script which will upload the build to gh-pages branch and will trigger the deployment.

 ## Available Scripts
 In the project directory, you can run:

 ### `npm start`

-Runs the app in the development mode.\
+Development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

 ### `npm test`
 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`
 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.